Find Affordable College Courses

 $3,477 Average Tuition & Fees

-Our analysis found Helena College University of Montana to be the best value school for nursing students who want to pursue a degree in Montana.
-Helena College is a small public school located in the town of Helena.
+Our 2023 rankings named Helena College University of Montana the best value school in Montana for nursing students.
+Helena College is a small public school located in the remote town of Helena.

 The average tuition and fees for an in-state undergraduate at Helena College are $3,477 a year.
 Nursing majors at Helena College take out an average of $30,252 in student loans while working on their egree.